 Party hostels aren’t meant to be enjoyed sober.
 They are usually dirty and usually you’ll find puke all over the bathroom and have to walk through empty beer bottles to get to your bunk.
 By night the rooms will be empty and the bar packed.
 Don’t ever expect to get a good night’s sleep in a party hostel but do except to get drunk, get laid, and have a messy time.

 The opposite of the party hostel, the chill out hostel is where you go to relax.
 These are the hostels you go to to get high and spend all day in a hammock philosophizing on travel and life.
 Expect a totally mellow vibe, a lot of drugs, and relaxation all the way.

 Some hostels exist for a higher reason than just providing a place to stay.
 Everyone staying there already seems to know each other, they all seem to have a similar mindset, and they all conveniently disappear at the same time.
 When you check in you’re handed an informational pamphlet on some obscure religion and find a book of truths hiding under your pillow.
 Before long you’ll be one of them.
 But don’t worry, I think it comes with a discount on your stay.

 Have you ever checked into a hostel and realized it’s just a bunch of people crammed into sleeping bags in some dude’s apartment?
 It happens more often than you think.
 Sometimes your hostel is not really a hostel.
 You won’t have any privacy.
 Or a bed.
 Or sense of safety.
 But, a place to sleep is a place to sleep.
 So go with it.

 Need help choosing the perfect hostel?
-Join our email list to get our exclusive e-book: how to choose the right hostel.
+Join our email list to get our monthly e-newsletter and receive our exclusive e-book: how to choose the right hostel.

 Pin this post: